EvangeliaBaou/Semantic-Segmentation-of-Road-driving-images-using-a-Fully-Convolutional-Neural-Network/README.md

 The encoder is built as shown below.

    1. Create 5 blocks with increasing number of filters at each stage.
    2. The number of convolutions, filters, kernel size, activation, pool size and pool stride will remain constant.
    3. Load the pretrained weights after creating the VGG 16 network.
    4. Additional convolution layers will be appended to extract more features.
    5. The output will contain the output of the last layer and the previous four convolution blocks.
+## Define FCN 8 Decoder
+## Define final model
+## Compile the model